smashley-eakland/ds-neural_network_architecture-gfc33/README.md

-# ds-neural_networks
+# ds-neural_network_architecture

-This repository describes and implements, in keras, the architecture of sequential neural networks.
+This repository describes the architecture of sequential neural networks.
 It was created with love by the Flatiron School.